USNavalResearchLaboratory/turboWAVE/docs/run-desktop.rst

 When you ran the example above, you may have noticed turboWAVE issuing a warning about the domain decomposition.
 That is because if you choose to specify the domain decomposition in the input file, the product of the three integers is supposed to equal the number of processes requested.
 If this is not the case, turboWAVE will try to find a suitable decomposition on its own.
 There are some rules about how this can be done.
 Sometimes turboWAVE will fail to find a suitable decomposition and report an error.

-Finally, if you want to disable the interactive thread, add the command line argument :samp:`--no-interactive`.
-This can be important for batch processing, because when the interactive thread is used, the :samp:`tw3d` process will not stop without a keystroke from the user.
+Finally, if you want to interactively check the status, add the command line argument :samp:`--interactive`.
+Please do not add this if the job is running in the background or as a subprocess.

 Error Handling
 --------------